 Investigator: Individual(s) assigned by the Title IX Coordinator to conduct investigations following notice of alleged Sexual Misconduct.
 The Investigator will normally be comprised of members of the HSMB (who are not members of the Harassment and Sexual Misconduct Review Panel, defined below), but the Title IX Coordinator may decide to use one or more appropriately trained College employees who are not members of the HSMB or external investigators in addition to, or instead of, members of the HSMB when the Title IX Coordinator considers it appropriate to do so.
 However, in cases involving a Non-consensual Sexual Act, so long as at least one qualified HSMB member is available, the Investigator will include an HSMB member, and an external investigator.
 Normally, in order for a member of the HSMB to be eligible to serve on the Investigator, the HSMB member must have served for at least one year on the Board.
 Upon receipt of a complaint, the Title IX Coordinator will assign the investigator(s) to begin the investigation.
-If the Title IX Coordinator determines that a legitimate conflict of interest exists between an Investigator issues a report of its investigation to the Harassment and Sexual Misconduct Review Panel, which can include assessments of credibility, but does not make a recommendation with respect to responsibility for violating the Policy.
+If the Title IX Coordinator determines that a legitimate conflict of interest exists between an Investigator member and a party to a complaint, the Title IX Coordinator, in consultation with the Chair of the HSMB, will appoint a replacement.
+The Investigator issues a report of its investigation to the Harassment and Sexual Misconduct Review Panel, which can include assessments of credibility, but does not make a recommendation with respect to responsibility for violating the Policy.